- Thomas Spencer Programme Director Climate

 - 2014.07.08, New York: Interim 2014 report handed over to Ban Ki-moon, United Nations Secretary-General

 - 2013.10.12-13, Seoul (South Korea): DDPP kick-off meeting

 Deep Decarbonization Pathway Project2014

-Several Partner Organizations contribute to the analysis and outreach of the DDPP, including the German Development Institute (GDI), the International Energy Agency (IEA), the International Institute for Applied Systems Analysis (IIASA), and the World Business Council on Sustainable Development (WBCSD).
-We invite other organizations to become DDPP partners and contribute to practical problem solving for deep decarbonization.
+The DDPP benefits from collaborations with key partners, such as the German Development Institute (GDI), the International Energy Agency (IEA), the International Institute for Applied Systems Analysis (IIASA) and the World Business Council on Sustainable Development (WBCSD).